ntrupin/abstractml/README.md

 </html>
 ```

-Can easily be written in LineScript like this:
+Can easily be written in AbstractML like this:

 ```css
 charset -> utf-8